markri/wp-sec/README.md

           Cache control of above --cached setting.
 If omitted a default of 8 hours is used.
 This setting will give you fine grained control.
 Value is entered in seconds

+      --lowercase
+          Converts themes and plugin names to lowercase to submit to wpvulndb

     GLOBAL PARAMETERS

       All global wp cli parameters are inherited